 - (a) If Customer’s payment is overdue, then Chronicle may (i) charge interest on overdue amounts at 1.5% per month (or the highest rate permitted by law, if less) from the Payment Due Date until paid in full, and (ii) Suspend the Services if Customer’s payment is overdue for more than 14 days after the Payment Due Date.
 Chronicle will notify Customer at least 7 days before such Suspension

 - (b) Customer will reimburse Chronicle for all reasonable expenses (including attorneys’ fees) incurred by Chronicle in collecting overdue payments except where such payments are due to Chronicle’s billing inaccuracies.

-- 6.1 Intellectual Property Rights.
+- Intellectual Property Rights.
 Except as expressly described in the Agreement, the Agreement does not grant either party any rights, implied or otherwise, to the other’s content or Intellectual Property.
-As between the parties, Customer retains all Intellectual Property Rights in Customer Data and Chronicle retains all Intellectual Property Rights in the Services.
+As between the parties, Customer retains all Intellectual Property Rights in Customer Data and Chronicle and its Affiliates retain all Intellectual Property Rights in the Services and Software.